Colombia - GOAL Global Skip to content

 As part of Ireland’s Civil Society Partnership (ICSP) “For a Better World” programme, funded by Irish Aid, GOAL is empowering women in Colombia by engaging both men and women.
 This initiative has created vital community spaces where workshops specifically tailored for each community are held on human rights, gender-based violence (GBV), the care economy, and women’s empowerment.
 In collaboration with HealthNet TPO, GOAL launched the “We Are Voice” campaign to raise awareness of GBV and promote its eradication through audiovisual content and workshops.
 The campaign has reached more than 15,000 users on Instagram and has had significant participation on Facebook and X (Twitter).
 GOAL Colombia is continuing to raise visibility and awareness of gender-based violence through this initiative.

-The operationalisation of GOAL's Crisis to Resilience framework in Colombia focuses on the needs and root causes of major regional humanitarian crises in food security, health, rapid urban expansion, migration and other sudden onset emergencies due to seismic and extreme weather events.
-By supporting sustainable livelihoods, GOAL’s programming works in partnership with local communities to empower and rebuild their lives with dignity, resilience, and purpose.
+The delivery of GOAL’s “From Crisis to Resilience” framework in Colombia addresses the needs and underlying causes of significant regional humanitarian crises associated with food security, health, rapid urban expansion, migration, and other abrupt emergencies instigated by earthquakes and extreme weather phenomena.
+By fostering sustainable livelihoods, GOAL’s initiatives collaborate with local communities to empower them and assist in the dignified and resilient reconstruction of their lives.

 Our Story in numbers